 1 Habit Press Launching the Largest Book Ever Published on Entrepreneurial Habits

-LOS ANGELES, CA, UNITED STATES, October 2, 2020 /EINPresswire.com/ -- 1 Habit Press, Inc. is pleased to announce on October 16, 2020; the company will launch the World’s largest book on Successful Entrepreneurial Habits called 1 Habit For Entrepreneurial Success.
+Thursday, October 1, 2020 (Los Angeles, CA) – 1 Habit Press, Inc. is pleased to announce on October 16, 2020; the company will launch the World’s largest book on Successful Entrepreneurial Habits called 1 Habit For Entrepreneurial Success.
 The book is Co-Authored by Steven Samblis and Forbes Riley with contributions by some of the most successful Entrepreneurs on the Planet.

 1 Habit For Entrepreneurial Success includes Celebrated Entrepreneurs from all walks of life, including: